 For a park board, you should go for a snowboard length at the lower part of the size range.
 The shorter the board, the easier it will be to turn & rotate in the park.

 For hitting big jumps or attacking the pipe you will want a little longer board for extra stability.

-This size range is also perfect for everyone, who is looking for their first snowboard.
+This size range is also perfect for a rider, who is looking for their first snowboard.
 It should not be too long, to make your first turns easy and not too short to still make you feel safe and stable while riding.

 Your powder board should be at the longer end of the scale for extra floatiness when riding powder.

-We hope this was helpful for everyone who is struggling to find the perfect snowboard size for your skill level and for your style of riding.
+We hope this was helpful for all those riders who are struggling to find the perfect snowboard sizing for their skill level and for their style of riding.
 Now, that you found your perfect board, it is time to set up your snowboard!
 In the next tech tip we will talk goofy vs. regular, bindings and binding angles.
-So stay tuned for next week’s snowboard tech tip and stay stoked <3
+So stay tuned for next week’s snowboard tech tip and stay stoked!

 Looking for the latest snowboard clothing styles?
 Check these out…